krishnakadiyala/NPAcourse/labs/Lab_11_Writing_Python_Scripts.md

 ]
 ```

-The point in this lab is to showcase the transition going from learning to write code on the Python shell.
+The point in this lab is to showcase the transition from learning to write code on the Python shell.

 We'll now move onto more useful scripts.